-Combination pills contain both estrogen and progestin that work together with your body to effectively prevent ovulation and pregnancy.
-A pack of combination pills good for a month includes three consecutive weeks of hormone-based pills, and sometimes a week of placebos (pills with no hormones) or iron tablets that will stimulate your period flow.
-Combined pills are more commonly used by women who choose pills as their method.
+Combination pills contain both estrogen and progestin, which work together to prevent ovulation and pregnancy.
+A typical monthly pack usually has three consecutive weeks of hormone-containing pills, followed by a week of placebo (hormone-free) or iron tablets that trigger your period.

 - Keep a calendar to see when you need to start a new pack.